Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

 Well see back then I was about 18 at the time, and in swimming back back, we’re talking, you know, 1979 1980.
 If you hadn’t made it as a swimmer, by the age of 1516, you were pretty much washed up.
-I mean, thoughts have changed now around women in sport.
+I mean, thoughts have changed now around women in sports.

-And now we’ve, we realized that women don’t hit their peak hit their peak strength until they’re into their late 20s, even early 30s.
+And now we’ve, realized that women don’t hit their peak hit their peak strength until they’re into their late 20s, even early 30s.
 And in fact, in 2008, in Beijing, they had a woman, Dara Torres from the US who was 42 years old, and swam at the Olympic Games in the sprint events, and I think she went home with three silver medals.

 Yeah.
 And you’re certainly not washed up by 19.
 Right.